cabforum/servercert/docs/BR.md

 #### 3.2.2.5 Authentication for an IP Address

-This section defines the permitted processes and procedures for validating the Applicant’s ownership or control of an IP Address listed in a Certificate.
+This section defines the permitted processes and procedures for validating the Applicant's ownership or control of an IP Address listed in a Certificate.

 The CA SHALL confirm that prior to issuance, the CA has validated each IP Address listed in the Certificate using at least one of the methods specified in this section.